-8. Publicized the Policy and Measures of Anti-Corruption Manual on the company's website and an internal website (Intranet) for the directors, executives, and employees at all levels to acknowledge and take it as a guideline for work.
+5. Publicized the Policy and Measures of Anti-Corruption Manual on the company's website and an internal website (Intranet) for the directors, executives, and employees at all levels to acknowledge and take it as a guideline for work.6.
+Encourage employees to be conscious and cooperate with company in anti-corruption and environmental conservation through art exhibitions and contests.